Moshe Silman

 Moshe Silman (משה סילמן; 26 November 1954 – 20 July 2012) was an Israeli activist who set himself on fire during a social justice demonstration in protest of Israel's welfare system on 14 July 2012.
 Silman was burned severely and died of his injuries a week later.

-Silman's self-immolation was widely covered in the Israeli and international media and was followed by wide public and political discourse within the Israeli society.
+Silman's self-immolation was widely covered in the Israeli and international media and was followed by wide public and political discourse within Israeli society.